-SWAP will carry out the work as agreed, report the outcomes and findings both during and on completion of reviews, and make recommendations on action to be taken to the appropriate officers and copied to the Head of Strategic Planning & Corporate Assurance.
-SWAP will present a regular summary of their work to Management and the Finance & Audit Committee, including assessing the organisation's implementation of previous recommendations along with any significant, persistent and outstanding issues.
+SWAP will carry out the work as agreed, report the outcomes and findings both during and on completion of reviews, and make recommendations on action to be taken to the appropriate officers and copied to the Temporary Director of Service Support.
+SWAP will present a regular summary of their work to Management and the Finance & Audit Committee, including assessing the Service's implementation of previous recommendations along with any significant, persistent, and outstanding issues.

 Internal audit reporting will normally comprise a brief presentation to relevant officers and accompanied by an appropriately detailed written report, with the format tailored as necessary to the nature of the work.
-The detailed report will also be copied to the Head of Strategic Planning & Corporate Assurance and to other relevant line management.
+The detailed report will also be copied to the Temporary Director of Service Support and to other relevant line management.